sw6-aau/NN-Service/public/api/documentation.md

 Activation function autoencoder (argument ikke lavet endnu): Which activation function should be used on the autoencoder convolution and deconvolution layer

-Highway window: ? for now
+Highway hidden units: ? for now